JustAn0therDev/Findin/README.md

 	- Line number
 	- Column number (index)

+- Change the "TextChanged" event in the text box for something else, this is related to the "Re-think user experience" task.

 ## In Development

 It is still in development but it should take long before its ready.
 Here is the "TODO List" of remaining tasks: